keepthinker/study-notes/操作系统/Linux系统.md

 **The smallest addressable unit on a block device is a sector.** Sectors come in various powers of two, but **512 bytes is the most common size**.
 The sector size is a physical property of the device, and **the sector is the fundamental unit of all block devices—the device cannot address or operate on a unit smaller than the sector**.

 The block is an abstraction of the filesystem—filesystems can be accessed only in multiples of a block.
 Although the physical device is addressable at the sector level, the kernel performs all disk operations in terms of blocks.
 Because the device’s smallest addressable unit is the sector, the block size can be no smaller than the sector and must be a multiple of a sector.
 The kernel also requires that a block be no larger than the page size.
-Therefore, **block sizes are a power-of-two multiple of the sector size and are not greater than the page size.**
+Therefore, **block sizes are a power-of-two multiple of the sector size and are not greater than the page size.
+A page is made up of unit blocks or groups of blocks.**

 ![sector-block](sector-block-relationship.png)